-Because you have such a short amount of time to grab your reader's attention, consider the following elements before you invest time and money in creating a practice website:
+Because you have such a short amount of time to grab your website visitor's attention, consider the following elements before you invest time and money in creating a practice website:

 - Determine the reason for your website.
 Do you want to use the site simply as a substitute for a practice brochure?
 Do you want to create an image?
 Or, do you want to list commonly asked questions to minimize routine telephone calls?

 - Keep the website current.
 Make sure you take the time to update the site at least weekly, depending on how often things change in your practice.
-If patients can't rely on the accuracy of your website information, they most likely will not return and will resort to calling the practice again.
+If patients can't rely on the accuracy of your website information, they most likely will not return to it.

 - Test the website.
 Have your staff and associates check out the site.
 Can they find information easily?
 Is it graphically pleasing?
 Does it answer questions they would have as a patient?

 - Promote the website.
 List your Web address on all printed materials such as stationery, brochures, and statements, and post it at the check-out window.
 If you have a recorded message on your telephone system, be sure to direct patients to the Web site for further information.

 Not sure how a website can enhance your practice?
 TMA Practice Consulting can help you assess your marketing, business office, and other practice operation needs.
 Contact TMA Practice Consulting at (800) 523-8776.